tomeeeS/ScrollPickerDemo/README.md

 * The item list is data-bindable.
 * isEnabled is data-bindable.
 #### ScrollPicker is customizable
+You can set
-* You can set how many items it should display at a time, it's not only always 3 like in the case of NumberPicker.
+* How many items should it display at a time, it's not always only 3 like in the case of NumberPicker.
-* Text size and color for the items, there's a possibility to set different values of these for the selected item.
+* Text size and color for the items, with a possibility to set different values of these for the selected item.
 * Selector style: classic 2 lines, rectangular or filled rectangle
 #### You can set an arbitrary list of numbers, not only a positive range